 Malorie joined Watsi on July 21st, 2016.
-Four years ago, Malorie became the 2043rd member to automatically support a new Watsi patient every month.
-Since then, 3,994 more people have become monthly donors!
-Malorie's most recent donation supported Winfred, a young teenage girl from Kenya, to fund life-changing surgery to correct a congenital abnormality.
+Six years ago, Malorie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Malorie's most recent donation supported Cho, a 23-year-old refugee from Thailand, to fund a Caesarean section to safely welcome her baby.